CampusVH/pult/README.md

    PULT itself is a collection of small programs, mostly shell scripts, to control everything.
-This includes start/stop scripts for systemd, HTML files and CGI scripts for web interfaces, and configuration templates for your web server (*Apache* or *nginx*).
+This includes start/stop scripts for systemd, HTML files, CGI scripts for web interfaces, and configuration templates for your web server (*Apache* or *nginx*).

    There is a shell script, *pult-install*, in the same directory as